Educational Leadership, Master of Science in Education (M.S.Ed.) Program (30 Credits)

 - Completion of 30 approved graduate credits of study in educational leadership;

-- In order to receive institutional recommendation by Lehman College for New York State certification in SBL, students must earn a passing score on the New York State Educational Leadership Assessments in SBL.
+- In order to receive institutional recommendation by Lehman College for New York State certification in SBL, students must complete all program requirements and submit proof that all New York State Education Department-mandated workshops have been completed.

 - Candidates who apply for initial certification in School Building Leader on or after May 1, 2014, will be required to take the Revised School Building Leader Assessment (SBL) and Educating All Students Test (EAS).
 Candidates who applied for certification on or before April 30, 2014, but did not meet all the requirements for an initial certificate on or before April 30, 2014, will also be required to pass the Revised School Building Leader Assessment (SBL) and Educating All Students Test (EAS).
 Please visit the New York State Teacher Certification Examinations website for most updated information about the new tests at http://www.nystce.nesinc.com/NY_annProgramUpdate.asp.